nonoMain/nonoArch/README.md

 </p>

 ## Todo:
-- check the user password expansion
+- add tests for disk and boolean answers
+- clear out the parser messages and show the unprivate values
-- add keeper config
+- add keeper configs
+- add readme credits
+- add more troubleshooting info

 ## The installation
 ### Create a live boot with the arch ISO